RhysDeimel/scaffold/README.md

 To run the slow tests, you will have to use the marker: `pytest --runslow`.

 > [!CAUTION]
 > Depending on how you're importing packages, running pytest outside tox might fail.
-To fix this, you will most likely
-> need to install your current project locally using: `pip install -e .`
+> Relative vs absolute imports and all that nonsense.

 ## Directory Structure
 ```
 .
 ├── README.md
-├── requirements.txt  # anything required for dev.
-Intentionally unversioned
 ├── tox.ini
 ├── pyproject.toml  # project and tool settings
 ├── htmlcov